CLI

 // clientPlugins = [vueBunPlugin("dom")] // compile routes for the client build

-// serverPlugins = [vueBunPlugin("ssr")] // compile routes for SSR (nifra start registers them)
+// serverPlugins = [vueBunPlugin("ssr")] // compile routes into the target's server bundle

 // conditions = ["solid"] // Solid: resolve solid-js to its source